View on GitHub

 The language’s author said it best: https://go-proverbs.github.io/

 Keep packages flat.
 Labyrinthine package trees get complicated quickly.
-If you really need a different package, make it a totally different module with its own lifecycle in a different repo.
+If you really need a different package, make it a separate module with its own lifecycle in a different repo.

-While SOLID was written for OOP (and Golang isn’t OO), the principles remain the same:
+While SOLID was written for OOP (and Go isn’t OO), the principles apply:

 Code Layout